 “You are half done.
 You are through the easy part, now begins the climb”

 “WTF!
 Tell me you’re kidding.
-I’m climbing this goddamn hill for past one hour, and you’re saying I’m only half way in and climb has just started?”
+I’m climbing this goddamn hill for past one hour, and you’re saying I’m the only halfway in and climb has just started?”
 Laz had said it takes 45 minutes to climb.
 Were those 45 Laz minutes, like 100 Laz miles of The Barkley Marathons?
-I crash on ground with loss of hope in heat, feeling defeated.
+I crash on the ground with the loss of hope in heat, feeling defeated.
 Then, I was joined by a few runners, and I asked

 “Is mercy killing legal in North America?”